 - Election of a secretary, chairperson and other officers;

 - Payment of a subscription and the amount payable;

 - Voting arrangements and quorum (only one vote per flat or house is permitted);

 It will also have to be certain that the real Membership of the Association will represent a significant proportion of the potential Membership.
 The RPTS says that the Rent Assessment Panels usually expect at least 60% of qualified residents in a building to belong to the Association.

 In very exceptional circumstances, if a dispute of fact cannot be resolved by correspondence, the Member may arrange an oral hearing.

 If the Panel grants recognition it issues the association with a Certificate of Recognition usually valid for 4 years and when the it expires the Association can apply for renewal.
 The Panel can also cancel a certificate at any time if it considers that the association no longer merits recognition.The issue of recognition is normally decided purely by correspondence and there is no charge for the application although both parties must meet their own costs.

-A Residents Association allows a block of flats to speak as a group which allows many problems to dealt with before they become unmanageable and it has its own constitution, instead of one being offered by a managing agent.
+A Residents Association allows a block of flats to speak as a group which allows many problems to be dealt with before they become unmanageable and it has its own constitution, instead of one being offered by a managing agent.
 It allows those that own and manage the block a single point of contact so that changing management, challenging service charges or even buying the freehold can be more effectively achieved.
-It also prevents individuals from taking on extensive legal responsibilities such as becoming an RTM Director.
+It also prevents people from taking on extensive legal responsibilities such as becoming an RTM Director.